alecvance/Nestools/README.md

 Temperatures are in Fahrenheit, but can be changed to Celsius with little effort.

-If wish to use the email alert system, enter your email address and smtp server and port.
+If wish to use the email alert system, enter your email address and smtp server and port in the config file.
 You may also wish to adjust the maximum  relative humidity  (max_rh) before alerts occur.

 * I created this script because our South Louisiana house traps humidity and Nest's "Cool to Dry" feature will not activate if the temperature is less than 75-80 degrees.
-If Nest engineers lived in a very humid environment like the Gulf Coast, they might realize that this is a ridiculous limitation.
+(If Nest engineers lived in a very humid environment like the Gulf Coast, they might realize that this is a ridiculous limitation.)